Richard’s Selected Writings

 The pattern they see is that when the relationship goes stale they start looking around outside the marriage for what they want.
 And then, feeling bad about this course of action, they come back together.
 As they tell their story they feel that it all sounds a bit neurotic.
 Of course, one can call it whatever one likes, but will that actually eliminate the problem?
 It is all learned behaviour, reactionary behaviour ... and what has been learned can be un-learned.
 The cycle I have discovered lies in how humans have been taught to deal with this learned behaviour.
 It starts at the beginning of the relationship: A man and a woman are initially separate, they meet, fall in love, feel totally accepted, appreciated and loved for being who they are ... everything is rosy.
 They want to spend all their time together, the sex is marvellous … until the love diminishes, the ‘honey-moon’ is over, and they start feeling their separation once more.
 This brings frustration, they blame each other for not being loving enough.
 ‘You never bring me flowers any more’, or ‘You are no longer the sexy woman you once were’.

-One starts to become irritated by the other’s character traits – which one used to find so endearing when one were in love – one starts to niggle, one begins to pick fault, one attempts to hurt the other.
+One starts to become irritated by the other’s character traits – which one used to find so endearing when one was in love – one starts to niggle, one begins to pick fault, one attempts to hurt the other.
 One picks a fight, after which there is often a silent going your separate ways.
 One feels bad.
 The one who ostensibly started the fight begins to feel sorry: if there is sufficient remorse, the other will forgive.
 The love flows again, one makes promises, trust is restored – one has ‘made-up’ – until next time, that is.
 This entire process of love, hurting, anger, remorse, forgiveness and then love again is learned behaviour.
 And nobody seems to question the validity of this time-honoured process.
 Does it work?
 Does it produce a lasting intimacy?
 Does it produce perennial peace and harmony?
 Does it produce perfection?

 Is there something original, authentic, genuine, that will?
 Richard’s Journal, 1997, Article Three